ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         * Automotive cables and looms
         * Battery cable assembly
         * Ribbon cable assembly
+  - type: column
+    column:
+      title: Waterproof cable assembly
+      text: >-
+        As the current cable assembly and control panel build supplier to UK water company, United Utilities, we know the importance of building a protected cable assembly that works against the elements.
+That’s why all our cable assemblies are built to be durable.
+  - type: column
+    column:
+      title: What our customers think
+      text: >-
+        As well as having recently been awarded a contract from UK Bus Manufacturer Optare, our cable assembly solutions were a part of their contract for the Greater Manchester Transport Authority who required 66 Hybrid Buses.
 ---
 #### **Custom made cable assemblies made for you**